 In addition, each of the campus’s four interconnected office buildings has its own sunlit, plant-filled atrium for employees to greet each other or hold team meetings.
 One building also contains a dedicated wellness center for employees, with amenities including a dining hall, gym, and clinic.
 Even the surrounding landscape, including shading walking and jogging paths, is designed to encourage healthy lifestyle choices.

-By prioritizing employee quality of life from the outset, before plans are drawn up and concrete is poured, a company reaffirms its commitment to long-term effectiveness.
+The SEC project points toward a promising model for office architecture.
+By prioritizing employee quality of life from the outset, before plans are drawn up and concrete is poured, a company reaffirms its commitment to long-term stability.
 This commitment in turn creates a welcome challenge for the architect: to gain a more holistic understanding of the client’s needs, and to translate those needs into a design brief that can be implemented successfully.
 In effect, it requires a balance of idealism and pragmatism—precisely the kind of balance that Omrania embraces and achieves.

-It is our hope that this project opens a new chapter in healthy, people-friendly workplace design in Saudi Arabia.
+It is our hope that this project, now in construction, will open a new chapter in healthy, people-friendly workplace design in Saudi Arabia.